Frequently Asked Questions

 From the 1960s to the 1990s, Cambodia was in an almost constant state of war.
-The Vietnam War routinely spilled over the Cambodian border, and US bombers dropped some 540,000 tons of bombs in Cambodia in an attempt to cut off Viet Cong forces operating over the border.
+The Vietnam War routinely spilt over the Cambodian border, and US bombers dropped some 540,000 tons of bombs in Cambodia in an attempt to cut off Viet Cong forces operating over the border.

-When the fighting ended, no records existed as to where mines were laid, and Cambodians have been suffering the consequences ever since.
+When the fighting ended no records existed as to where mines were laid and Cambodians have been suffering the consequences ever since.

 Aki Ra is the founder of Cambodian Self Help Demining.

 A former child soldier, he has devoted his adult life to helping Cambodia recover from decades of conflict.
-Aki Ra’s parents were killed by the Khmer Rouge, and from age ten to twenty he was conscripted by three different sides of Cambodia’s civil war.
+Aki Ra’s parents were killed by the Khmer Rouge, and from age ten to twenty, he was conscripted by three different sides of Cambodia’s civil war.
 Like many child soldiers, one of his tasks was to plant landmines.
-When the UN arrived in 1991 he was hired to help clear mines—something he’s been doing ever since.
+When the UN arrived in 1991, he was hired to help clear mines—something he’s been doing ever since.